wmorgan/dcos-docs/1.7/overview/security.md

 ## Authentication opt-out

-If you are performing a custom advanced installation, you may opt out of authentication by adding the following directive to `genconf/config.yaml` (note that the quotes are currently required):
+If you are performing a custom advanced installation, you may opt out of Auth0-based authentication by adding the following directive to `genconf/config.yaml` (note that the quotes are currently required):

 ```
 oauth_enabled: 'false'
 ```

-On AWS, when creating a stack, at the Specify Details step, you may choose to set the OAuthEnabled option to `false` to disable authentication for the DC/OS installation.
+On AWS, when creating a stack, at the Specify Details step, you may choose to set the `OAuthEnabled` option to `false` to disable authentication for the DC/OS installation.

 The same option is not currently available when installing DC/OS through the